 There are two types of clients in the plumbing industry: the emergency need-it-fixed-yesterday customer and the routine maintenance customer.
 For your business to thrive, you must have a steady stream of both.

 Plumber marketing strategies help you acquire and retain customers.
-You can advertise a plumbing business with business cards, radio ads, and even local TV ads — but online marketing tends to be the easiest way to bring in leads quickly.
+You can advertise a plumbing business with offline marketing tactics such as business cards, radio ads, and even local TV ads — but online marketing tends to be the easiest way to bring in leads quickly.

 Let’s take a look at 9 of the most effective plumbing marketing ideas out there.